colbyj/bride-of-frankensystem/docs/getting_started/admin.rst

   Confirm ``ADMIN_PASSWORD`` is set correctly.
 Try an incognito window to rule out a stale session, and check that cookies are enabled.

 **Export problems**
   For large studies, check available disk space and that the application directory is writable.
-For timing exports specifically, ``LOG_GRID_CLICKS`` must be enabled.
+For interaction timing exports specifically, ``LOG_QUESTIONNAIRE_INTERACTIONS`` must be enabled.

 **Slow results page**
   Results are cached for two minutes — wait for the cache to refresh before assuming new data isn't loading.
 For very large datasets, add database indexes on frequently queried columns.